Adaminaby

 What about jobs?

-There is scope to develop business ventures in this area while enjoying your mountain lifestyle, eg:
+Some residents combine their farm/rural block with B&B, farmstay or snow season/fishing accommodation.
+There is scope to develop business ventures in this area that fit your mountain lifestyle, eg guided X-C ski tours.

 -